Privacy policy

 3. If you are visiting the Site from outside of the USA, you understand that your connection will be through and to servers located in the USA, and the information you provide will be securely stored in our servers and internal systems located within the USA.

-4. We store your personal information until you request us to remove it from our servers.
+4. We store your personal information until you request to discontinue the Service or that we otherwise remove such information from our services, at which point we will remove all related PII from our possession, unless we are required to retain some or all of it in order to comply with applicable law.
 We store our logs and other technical records indefinitely.

 1. To enhance your online experience with us, our web pages may presently or in the future use "cookies."
 Cookies are text files that our web server may place on your hard disk to store your preferences.
 Cookies, by themselves, do not tell us your e-mail address or other PII unless you choose to provide this information to us.
 Once you choose to provide PII, however, this information may be linked to the data stored in the cookie.
 Although it may be possible to turn off the collection of cookies through your device or browser, certain features of the Services may not function properly without the aid of cookies.